Lisa Hazirjian, Ph.D., Win Together Consulting

-That’s the question every nonprofit should be asking itself as you contemplate what, if anything, to do to promote early voting – which starts October 15th and ends October 31st in North Carolina – and to turn out voters on Election Day.
+That’s the question every nonprofit should be asking itself as you contemplate what, if anything, to do to promote early voting and to turn out voters on Election Day.
 After all, nonprofits have a lot at stake in this election.
-The people we elect this November will determine our future state budgets, including funding for nonprofits and for services for the constituencies we serve.
+The people we elect will determine our future state budgets, including funding for nonprofits and for services for the constituencies we serve.
 They’ll have the power to decide other budgetary questions as well, such as whether nonprofits maintain their exemption from paying most state and local taxes and how nonprofits might be treated in future COVID relief and responses.

 More broadly, the people we elect up and down the ballot will have the power to determine policy on a range of issues as diverse as our missions – from environmental regulations to criminal justice reforms, from early childhood issues to healthcare policies, from labor standards to housing needs, and on and on.
 Elected officials pay more attention to what active voters – and what organizations with a track record of turning out their people to vote – have to say.
 Put differently, encouraging your staff, board members, clients, and volunteers to vote is a way to advance your mission.

 Many of us working in the nonprofit sector have been thinking this way but don’t necessarily realize how much power our organizations possess to ensure that the people most invested in our success – our staff, boards, clients, and volunteers – show up to vote.
 And among those who see that potential, many remain stuck wondering how best to leverage limited resources to have the greatest impact.